veillette/physics-book/contents/ch20AlternatingCurrentVersusDirectCurrent.md

  $${V}_{\text{rms}}=\frac{ {V}_{0}}{\sqrt{2}}. $$
 </div>

-where rms stands for root mean square, a particular kind of average.
-In general, to obtain a root mean square, the particular quantity is squared, its mean (or average) is found, and the square root is taken.
+where rms stands for root-mean-square, a particular kind of average.
+In general, to obtain a root-mean-square, the particular quantity is squared, its mean (or average) is found, and the square root is taken.
 This is useful for AC, since the average value is zero.
 Now,